On torsion anomalous intersections: Acknowledgements

 \section{Acknowledgements}

-We wish to thank P. Philippon for useful discussions and for his kind communication of the appendix.
+We warmly thank the referee for a thorough report, precious comments and for the possibility to give some more details.
+We wish to thank P. Philippon for useful discussions and for {the proof of Lemma \ref{minimoess}.} We are grateful to U. Zannier for his valuable comments and suggestions on an early version of this paper.
 We kindly thank A. Galateau for his communication of the constants in \cite{galateau}.
 We thank D. Bertrand, P. Habegger, M. Hindry and D.~Masser for providing us useful references.

 We warmly thank the FNS for the great support we receive in doing research in Mathematics.
 E. Viada also likes to thank the AIM and the organizers J. Pila and U.~Zannier for supporting her participation to a conference on unlikely intersections in Pisa, where this work was inspired.
-S. Checcoli and F. Veneziano would like to address a special thank to their advisor U. Zannier for introducing them to mathematical research.
+S. Checcoli and F. Veneziano would also like to address a special thank to their advisor U. Zannier for introducing them to mathematical research.